In short, "du”(Disk Usage) is command Linux / Unix we can check the volume occupied (information use) hard disk de folders si files.

 This means Individual volume display busy folders and files in / var, sorted descending.

-"sort -h"- sorts and displays the result in"Human Readable Format" Bytes, kilobytes, megabytes, gigabytes.
+"sort -h"- sort and display the result in"Human Readable Format".
+Bytes, kilobytes, megabytes, gigabytes.

 "-and”- has somewhat the same function as“ -h ”, but uses 1000 instead of 1024.

-"-s"- displays the total for the parent directory without detailing the folders and files under it.
+"-s”- displays the total for the parent directory, without detailing the folders and files below it.